Mukul808/Projects/README.md

 How to Run the Porject

 Clone the repository: git clone <link of repository>

-The project shoudl be opened in Android Studio.
+The project should be opened in Android Studio.

 Sync Gradle for installation of dependencies.